khusarova/Physics_Problems/docs/en/Your_solutions/06_Circuits_solution/solution_09.md

-Here is the step-by-step solution and explanation for the problem presented in `image_93e691.png`.

 ### Problem Analysis

 We are given a function representing the amount of electric charge flowing through a wire over time, and we need to calculate the electric current at a specific moment.